Planck and BICEP/Keck Array 2018 constraints on primordial gravitational waves and perspectives for future B-mode polarization measurements: and BICEP/ Array 2018 constraints

 Using the same methodology as in \Planck\ X 2018 \cite{Planck:2018jri}, we also repeat the analysis by adding the LIGO\&Virgo 2016 95\% CL upper bound on the energy density parameter from gravitational waves, $\Omega_\mathrm{GW} < 1.7\times 10^{-7}$ at $k=(1.3$--$5.5)\times 10^{16}\,$Mpc$^{-1}$ \cite{LIGOScientific:2016jlg}, which is 18 orders larger $k$ than probed by the CMB $B$ mode.
 If the tensor power spectrum followed the strict power law that we assume, then a large region of positive $n_\mathrm{t}$ values would lead to a direct detection of stochastic primordial gravitational wave background that LIGO\&Virgo has not seen.
 The results, when making this huge extrapolation, are indicated by light gray in Fig.~\ref{fig:realdata}.

 Finally, we reweigh our \Planck+BK18 MCMC chains to demonstrate that using $(r_{0.01},\,n_\mathrm{t})$ as primary parameters would artificially exaggerate the constraining power of the data by giving a large weight to the models that have $r$ near to zero (where $|n_\mathrm{t}|$ can be almost arbitrarily large and hence give extra weight to $r\sim 0$ upon marginalization).
-This case is indicated by blue \emph{dashed} lines in Fig.~\ref{fig:realdata}.
+This case is indicated by the blue \emph{dashed} lines in Fig.~\ref{fig:realdata}.

-The second panel of Fig.~\ref{fig:realdata} is based on the same analysis as the first panel, but now we show the derived parameters $r_{0.01}$ and $n_\mathrm{t}$, while the third panel shows the one-dimensional posterior probability densities (1d pdf) with peak values normalized to a same constant.
+The second panel of Fig.~\ref{fig:realdata} is based on the same analysis as the first panel, but now we show the derived parameters $r_{0.01}$ and $n_\mathrm{t}$ as in \cite{Planck:2015sxf,Planck:2018jri}, while the third panel shows the one-dimensional posterior probability densities (1d pdf) with peak values normalized to a same constant.

-Our main result with the real data is:
+Our main result with the real data is

 These constraints improve on the corresponding ones obtained with BK15, i.e. $r_{0.005} < 0.041$ and $0.009 < r_{0.02} < 0.23$.
-The constraints on the derived tensor parameters are \mbox{$r_{0.01}< 0.039$} \footnote{As the two-dimensional analysis of $(r_1,\,r_2)$ does not indicate any detection of a non-zero tensor contribution, i.e., the best-fit is very near to $(0,\,0)$ and $(0,\,0)$ is in the 68\% CL region, we report the conservative 95\% CL upper bounds on tensor-to-scalar ratio by forcing a one-tail analysis in \texttt{getdist}.} and $-0.61< n_{\mathrm t} < 2.73$ at 95\% CL, when using flat priors on the primary parameters.
-From the last two panels of Fig.~\ref{fig:realdata}, we notice that \Planck+BK15 gives by a factor of two weaker constraint on $r_{0.01}$.
-Thus, BK18 represents a significant improvement on the free-$n_\mathrm{t}$ model, as well as, for a fixed $n_\mathrm{t}$ studied in \cite{BICEP:2021xfz}.
-Naturally, in the free-$n_\mathrm{t}$ model, the constraint on $n_\mathrm{ t}$ does not improve since BK18 brings the constraint on the actual tensor contribution closer to zero.
+The constraints on the derived tensor parameters are \mbox{$r_{0.01}< 0.039$} and $-0.61< n_{\mathrm t} < 2.73$ at 95\% CL, when using flat priors on the primary parameters.
+From the last two panels of Fig.~\ref{fig:realdata}, we notice that \Planck+BK18 gives by a factor of two a tighter constraint on $r_{0.01}$ compared to \Planck+BK15.
+Thus, BK18 represents a significant improvement also beyond the case of a fixed $n_\mathrm{t}$ studied in \cite{BICEP:2021xfz}.
+Naturally, the 95\% CL contours on $n_\mathrm{t}$ do not improve since BK18 brings the constraint on the actual tensor contribution closer to zero.

+The mean of the posterior at $n_\mathrm{t} \sim 1$ is due to the transfer function of primordial gravitational waves (that strongly damps their contribution to $C_\ell^{BB}$ at $\ell \gtrsim 200$ unless the primordial tilt $n_\mathrm{t}$ is very large), in combination with the CMB lensing, noise plus foregrounds, and cosmic variance.
+The primordial signal which minimizes the $\chi^2$ have (the amplitude and) a tensor tilt that mimics the effective noise.
+This phenomenon is analogous to the apparent preference of $n_\mathrm{iso} \sim 3$ for the CDM isocurvature perturbations in the lack of a detection of such a component, as explained, e.g., in Refs.~\cite{Kurki-Suonio:2004bou,Valiviita:2009bp,Valiviita:2012ub}.